Ten Easy DIY Projects With Beautiful Wallpaper Scraps

 window seat with bookcases

-You may have noticed the other wallpaper art I have in this space.
 Years ago I added a gorgeous white and blue floral wallpaper to a little hallway near our kitchen:

-floral wallpaper small hallway
+indigo floral wallpaper

-I later used some of the leftover wallpaper as art in the dining area:
+I later used some of the leftover wallpaper as art

 blue floral anthropologie wallpaper